BwhelanKK/Currency-Converter/README.md

 ![CurrencyPal](https://github.com/BwhelanKK/Currency-Converter/assets/44683806/f4c103f7-90ca-4c9c-8f41-62987755454d)

 There are no navigation or other utilities, just a simple screen that has all the essentials.
+I added a refresh button to provide the user with a clean, simple way to enter another conversion.

 ## Features Left to Implement